Mystery Stock Theater 3000

 “He learned almost too late that man is a feeling creature… and, because of it, the greatest in the universe.
 He learned too late for himself that men have to find their own way, to make their own mistakes.
 There can't be any gift of perfection from outside ourselves.
 And when men seek such perfection… they find only death… fire… loss… disillusionment… the end of everything that's gone forward.
 Men have always sought an end to the toil and misery, but it can't be given, it has to be achieved.
 There is hope, but it has to come from inside — from man himself.”

---Peter Nelson, It Conquered The World, 1956
+- Peter Nelson, It Conquered The World, 1956

 Who knew that such wisdom about how the economy and capital markets are being managed to their detriment by policy makers today could come from a low budget, science fiction, creature double feature, B-movie from the mid-1950s that is so comically bad that it gets lampooned on a TV show by goof ball robots a few decades later?
 In certain respects, it says a lot about how disconnected from reality those “masters of the universe” that have been trying to micromanage the economy and financial markets for the past several decades have become.
 Oh, the "mystery" of it all.

 The free market capitalist system is indeed great.
 But in order for this system to work properly, it must be left to its own devices.
 Its participants must have the ability to find their own way and to make their own mistakes.
 For just as firms such as Apple (AAPL) and Amazon (AMZN) have admirably shown throughout history, the greatest successes are often achieved after having endured near crushing failure.
 It is the character that is built and the learning that comes from adversity, and it differentiates the strong from the weak.

 Unfortunately, policy makers over the past three decades have embarked on the pursuit of perfection in the misguided attempt to end the toil and misery that comes with periodic economic recessions and market corrections.

 But what they have instead unwittingly created is an environment of disillusionment that has included the formation of three asset bubbles, the subsequent collapse of two asset bubbles as well as the associated rise of social unrest that is now tearing sovereign unions apart while leaking its way into our elected global political leadership and may ultimately threaten the future viability of the entire Western free market system itself.

 Until policy makers finally relent and allow the economy and its financial market to stand on their own and to endure the misery that has been already confronting the non-market participating masses for so many years now, the risk of future death, fire and loss will only grow.

 The stock market and the economy including all of its participants can prosper in the future just as it has in the past, but the only way this outcome can come to pass is if market participants are set free and allowed to make the inevitable mistakes and endure the periodic failures that are a necessary part of realizing long-term prosperity and success.
 Policy makers cannot make the economy and the markets perfect.
 Instead, the achievement of prosperity, not perfection, has to come from within the free market participants themselves.

 Perhaps it is time to send policy makers on their own journey on the Satellite of Love.
 While the viewing may be comically bad along the way, maybe they just might learn something before it’s all said and done.